deliveroo/deliveroo.engineering/sustainable-testing.md

-Using auto-loaders (spring, zeus, spork) is **discouraged**: temptation to use them is usually a symptom of other issues (bad `spec_helper`, application too large), and they always end up creating more issues than they solve (weird load dependency issues, test suite unstability).
+Using auto-loaders (spring, zeus, spork) is **discouraged**: temptation to use them is usually a symptom of other issues (bad `spec_helper`, application too large), and they always end up creating more issues than they solve (weird load dependency issues, test suite instability).

 ## Running consistently

-Rspec should always be configured to run in random order (the default).
+RSpec should always be configured to run in random order (the default).
-"Flakyness", ie. tests randomly failing depending un run order is a **bug**, and a flaky test suite gives no confidence that regressions are avoided.
+"Flakyness", ie. tests randomly failing depending on run order is a **bug**, and a flaky test suite gives no confidence that regressions are avoided.

 Flaky tests suites should be resolved as a priority, as any further development